|

 but ask her about her family

-and butterflies leap out of her head
+leap out of her head

 (ghosts in a closed closet)